Amor Maior

-Amor Maior (More Than Love) was a Portuguese telenovela which began airing on SIC on 12 September 2016 and ending on 30 September 2017.
+Amor Maior (More Than Love) is a Portuguese telenovela which began airing on SIC on 12 September 2016 and ending on 30 September 2017.

 Plot

 Season One

 Out of love for her brothers, Clara will have to face Francisca, her stepmother, and sacrifice the passion of a life.
 Francisca always wanted the life and fortune that her half-sister, Laura, had.
 She ordered her killed, married her husband, and adopted the younger stepdaughters.

 Now plans to kill her husband, but Clara, Laura's eldest daughter, finds out and tries to tell her family.
 No one believes in Clara and her father ends up driving her and his son, Afonso, out of the house.

 At the same time, they struggle to work with Paulo (known as "Lobo" which translates to "Wolf"), a criminal who is making them work for him as Afonso's girlfriend lost drugs that she was selling for "Lobo".
 Afonso broke up with her right after, however "Lobo" never made his girlfriend work for him only Afonso and his sister Clara.
 However "Lobo" begins to see Clara with other eyes, falling in love with her.
 Clara faces a problem as she can not get custody of her sisters, Daniela and Marta, but she promised to make everything to protect them.
 Francisca does not facilitate the life of Clara because she falls in love with her beloved, Manel, finishing these by having an affair.
 But when Manel realizes that Francisca is not who he thinks, it ends soon with their relationship and goes to Clara.
 Clara and Manel live a beautiful love story.

 Francisca, however, has not stopped loving Manel since the first day she had with him.
 So this will make Clara's life a living hell and do everything to separate them.
 Manel even knowing that Francisca is Clara's stepmother, continues with this ending even by marrying her.
 However, when Francisca was having an affair with Manel, she was married to Eduardo (biological father of Clara, Marta, Daniela and Afonso), and since she wanted to go with Manel and receive his inheritance, she decided to kill him at the party.
 Marta's birthday.

 This is normal, this one stayed in the tracks because the father died at his own party.
 Daniela, was the only person who had ever arrived at the compound (a terrace in Alfama).
 As soon as she got there, Francisca was talking to her father.
 This one (Francisca) decided that it was a good time for her husband to die.

 He threw him on the terrace and he died.
 Daniela, who was in the room, was shocked by what had happened.
 Francisca, only later did she realize that her husband had died in the presence of Daniela.
 From this moment, Francisca, afraid that Daniela "opened her mouth" began to give her pills to silence her and to say nothing to the authorities.
 Daniela is being manipulated by Francisca, and when someone asks her who killed Eduardo, she accuses Clara to Francisca.